|

 languages for science fiction television shows.
 First of all, why?
 And second, do these

-- CB: TV producers invited me to contribute to their shows, and because I needed money, I
+projects inform your creative practice in any way?
+CB: TV producers invited me to contribute to their shows, and because I needed money, I

 agreed to design a couple of artificial, linguistic repertoires.
 I thought that the job was